[HOME] [TXT]

 ------------------------------------------------------------------------------- and '~/.vim/skeletons/new.c' is the template above.

-Q: Why don't we just use '#include "my_funcs.h"' instead of that big ugly C template?
-A: I actually did that for a while, but it backfired on me when I mede some breaking changes in some of the functions and I wanted to execute an older PoC.
-As you probably guessed, it failed!
-After that, I decided it would be better to always have one big but self-contained file.
+Q: Why use one large, complex file instead of '#include <hacking.h>'?
+A: While a single large file may not be visually appealing, it offers an advantage: it won't break when changes are made to the shared header file.
+For instance, if the API for the 'p()' function is altered, every older proof of concept will cease to function.
+This is why a self-contained file is worth considering.
+(I personally go back and forth between these two approaches, so you'll need to decide for yourself.
+Try both approaches and determine which one is more suitable for your environment.)
 Q: Why don't we just use 'make' or the build-in functionality inside our editor for building binaries?
 A: Yes, I use both.
 I have keybindings for 'gcc' build in my 'vim' and for invoking 'make', but I also use this technique because I don't have to be inside an editor to execute it or manually compile it before running it.
 I just run './my_c_code.c' as I would when calling, for example, a python script.

 ===[ References ]~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~